 If you need to look up a word definition, you can refer to any online dictionary on the web.
 However, what if you don't have X11 installed on your Linux, or have no network connectivity?
 Then you may have to resort to offline command-line dictionary tools if there is one.

 dictd uses Dictionary Server Protocol (DICT) to allow a client to look up dictionary definitions from dictionary databases over network.
 If

-After installing dict, you also need to install dictionaries to use.
+dictd, you also need to install dictionaries to use.
 If you install any new dictionary,

-$ sudo apt-get install dict-moby-thesaurus (Thesaurus dictionary)
+$ sudo apt-get install dict-gcide (English dictionary) $ sudo apt-get install dict-moby-thesaurus (Thesaurus dictionary)

 There are many other multi-language dictionaries available.
 For example: